Thank for you signing up. Check your inbox for updates and access to the platform.

 All week: Peer chat and exercise sharing via Discord server with your instructor and class cohort.

-Mondays, 10am and 10pm CEST: Live recap and Q&A sessions (~1 hour) with the instructors.
+Thursday evening, 10pm and Friday morning, 10am CET: Live recap and Q&A sessions (~1 hour) with the instructors.
 Exercise answers released.
 The Q&A session is streamed within the Homeschool platform, with questions submitted via Discord.
 All questions are logged and a timecode for the start of the answer is shared on the platform after the stream ends.
 The Q&A sessions are viewable permanently afterwards, in case you miss them.

 All course materials are permanently available on your Homeschool account after they've been released.

 A brief list of what you will need to do this class:

 If you've ever built and run at least one serverless function, there's a big chance that you read about testing serverless applications, or tried to test your code.
 This workshop is built to help you with testing serverless apps and writing testable serverless functions.
 It is especially helpful for: